 Introduction

 In the previous chapter we described the process and experience of being separated from their guardian or guardians, including what these young people think about this separation.
-In this chapter we remain with the theme of self-focus but now focusing on the period from the early months of street involvement.
+In this chapter we remain with the theme of self-focus but now focusing on the period from the early months of street involvement through the first year or two.
 Youth experience self-focus in three experiences of street-involved life: 1) Envisioning a fresh start and encounters with hardship; 2) the experience of using drugs, and 3) education on one’s own terms.
 First we tell Dinah’s story, which exemplifies the chronological and ongoing experience of self-focus.
 Dinah left her family when she was very young, and she fiercely valued the independence she achieved from her family and from formal education.
 She looked out for herself, participated in both the formal and underground economies, and she managed a recreational drug habit.
 Her interaction with the justice system and the experience of street life led to a desire for something more stable and a willingness to compromise with the system.

-Dinah’s circumstances and choices illustrate Wyn’s (2004) belief that a) instability is increasingly a feature of the entire life course, and b) individuals are increasingly responsible for decisions and commitments that formerly were considered part of the social compact, at least in western economies.
+Dinah’s circumstances and choices illustrate Wyn and Harris’s (2004) belief that a) instability is increasingly a feature of the entire life course, and b) individuals are increasingly responsible for decisions and commitments that formerly were considered part of the social compact, at least in western economies.
 Dinah’s story also illustrates Arnett’s (2007) suggestion that youth freedom during emerging adulthood is associated with less influence by social institutions, including family, education and the job market/employment.
 The difference is that because she is in her teens the primary help she receives is from short-term services and, when she breaks the law, from the justice system.
 Part of the trouble that Dinah has is that she finds school to be discouraging, even meaningless.
 School is often trouble, and youth like Dinah know that education is important but also learn from school that they do not fit in.

 In this chapter we also discuss Erikson’s (1950) “moratorium,” a period of postponing maturity, and we connect it to contemporary developments including the elongated gap for many youth between high school, family formation and permanent commitments.
 One reason we think street-involved youth are interesting is that if self-focus is truly freedom from parental and school-driven routines, they are exemplars of this freedom.
 Street-involved youth experience minimal financial support from parents and relatives.
 Where it is normal for other youth to stay in school and training programs for longer periods of time, street-involved youth tend to find school discouraging and often meaningless, and most stop attending before they are legally allowed to be absent.
 In these respects they are exemplars of emerging adulthood and unlike other emerging adults primarily by age at which they enter this life stage.